-- (6) The trustee of this Trust is Bessemer Trust Company of Delaware, N.A. and its address is 1007 N. Orange Street, Suite 1450, Wilmington, Delaware 19801.
-The address of the Special Holdings Direction Advisor for this Trust is c/o Woods & Aitken LLP, 301 South 13th Street, Suite 500, Lincoln, Nebraska 68508. - (7) The number of shares owned set forth above in the table is as of or about December 31, 2013 as reported by Conestoga Capital Advisors LLC in its amended Schedule 13G filed with the Securities and Exchange Commission.
-The address for this shareholder is 259 N. Radnor-Chester Road, Radnor Court, Suite 120, Radnor, Pennsylvania 19087.
-This shareholder reports sole dispositive power with respect to all of these shares but sole voting power only over 759,749 shares of class A common stock and 184,088 shares of class B common stock.
+The trustee of this Trust is Bessemer Trust Company of Delaware, N.A. and its address is 1007 N. Orange Street, Suite 1450, Wilmington, Delaware 19801.
+The address of the Special Holdings Direction Advisor for this Trust is c/o Woods & Aitken LLP, 301 South 13th Street, Suite 500, Lincoln, Nebraska 68508.

+The number of shares owned set forth above in the table is as of or about December 31, 2014 as reported by Conestoga Capital Advisors LLC in its amended Schedule 13G filed with the Securities and Exchange Commission.
+The address for this shareholder is 550 E. Swedesford Rd.
+Suite 120 Wayne, Pennsylvania 19087.
+This shareholder reports sole dispositive power with respect to all of these shares but sole voting power only over 954,056 shares of class A common stock and 391,810 shares of class B common stock.

-(8) Ms. Henricks resigned as of March 31, 2014.
+Ms. Henricks resigned effective as of March 31, 2014.
+The number of shares set forth above are as of April 1, 2014.